Selena Gomez Deletes Post Showing Off Kim Kardashian’s Shapewear After Being Slammed By Taylor Swift Fans

 Gomez ultimately deleted the post, proving where her loyalty lies.

 As The Inquisitr previously reported, Gomez recently came out with a new song called “Lose You to Love Me” which many have interpreted to be about her past relationship with Justin Bieber.
-The emotional song discusses topics such as lost love, healing and self confidence.
+The emotional song discusses topics such as lost love, healing, and self-confidence.
 Swift had nothing but great things to say about Gomez’s new release, even writing that it’s her favorite song the singer has created thus far.

 “This song is a perfect expression of healing and my absolute favorite song she’s put out yet.
 A triumph.
 I love you so much @selenagomez,” Swift wrote on Instagram.